-Singing ringing tree
+1. Singing ringing tree

 In 2006, architects Mike Tonkin and Anna Liu created a âSinging Ringing Treeâ sculpture in Pennines Mountain Range, in Lancashire.
 The structure is a wind powered sound generator that is made by joining galvanized steel pipes.
-Some of the pipes are angled for aesthetic reasons while others are tuned for producing harmonic sounds by adding holes on the undersides.
+Some of the pipes are angled for aesthetic reasons.
+However, the others are tuned for producing harmonic sounds by adding holes on the undersides.
 The three-meter structure harnesses the wind energy to produce discordant and choral sounds comprising several octaves.

-Theo Jansen’s kinetic sculptures
+2. Theo Jansen’s kinetic sculptures

-You will be rubbing your eyes in disbelief when you see Dutch kinetic sculptor Theo Jansenâs creation, giant âStrandbeestâ automaton walking on the beach.
+You will be rubbing your eyes in disbelief when you see Dutch kinetic sculptor Theo Jansen’s creation, giant Strandbeestâ automaton walking on the beach.
 Constructed with wood, pipe, and sail, these wind-powered machines are intricately linked throughout the whole structure and come across as dexterous artificial beings.
-The wind energy, harnessed with the help of sails, organically percolates down through the body with the help of levers, onto the âlegsâ of these wind walkers.
+Moreover, the wind energy harnessed with the help of sails, organically percolates down through the body with the help of levers, onto the legs of these wind walkers.

 Jansen has made the Standbeest using genetic algorithm that mimics the process of natural evolution.
 That is what makes these automatons keep getting better since 1990 when Jansen first started making them.
 They have adapted to the sandy beach and survived storm and winds.
 The latest ones made by Jansen can detect water and move away from it and also can sense approaching storm and anchor itself.